verhas/pyama/doc/snippet.md

 * `if` will include the text following the colon followed by the keyword if the value evaluates `True`

-* `ifnot` will include tthe text following the colon followed by the keyword if the value evaluates `False`.
+* `ifnot` will include the text following the colon followed by the keyword if the value evaluates `False`.
 (For example empty string.)

 The templating engine is implemented in the file `pyama/template.py`.
 It is 24 lines and it is documented in detail on the web page
 [The world's simplest Python template engine](https://makina-corpus.com/blog/metier/2016/the-worlds-simplest-python-template-engine).
-The templating in general is available in the
+The templating, in general, is available in the [Python documentation](https://docs.python.org/3.4/library/string.html).
-[Python documentation](https://docs.python.org/3.4/library/string.html).

 ### Template snippet